-Pre-generals PhD committee meeting.
-Approximately two months prior to the exam (typically in October), the student must meet with his/her PhD committee.
-Prior to the meeting, the candidate should prepare a two-page extended abstract of the talk that will be given in the research component of the general exam, and send this to the PhD committee members.
-The candidate should also tell the committee members the eight courses he/she will have taken prior to the general exam (see course requirements in Section 3.1.3).
+Pre-generals PhD Committee meeting.
+Approximately two months prior to the exam (typically in October), the student must meet with their PhD Committee.
+Prior to the meeting, the candidate should prepare a two-page extended abstract of the talk that will be given in the research component of the general exam and send this to the committee members.
+The candidate should also tell the committee members the eight courses they will have taken prior to the general exam (see course requirements in Section 4.1.3).